 Children should be given the time to read, correct or develop their work once feedback has been given.
 This can be in both written and oral form.

-Teacher will assess pupils using National Curriculum Age Related Expectations as each topic progresses using internal “Show Off” sheets, “Boastful Bubbles” and “Reflection” sheets which are tools used in our foundation subjects and R.E, to gather pupils’ knowledge informally These are supplemented by a summative termly working scientifically phased assessment grid which is RAG rated against the National Curriculum 2014 working scientifically objectives.
+Teacher will assess pupils using National Curriculum Age Related Expectations as each topic progresses, using internal “Show Off” sheets, “Boastful Bubbles” and “Reflection” sheets which are tools used in our foundation subjects and R.E, to gather pupils’ knowledge informally These are supplemented by a summative termly working scientifically phased assessment grid which is RAG rated against the National Curriculum 2014 working scientifically objectives.
 Children will also be given opportunities to self-assess using the same criteria.
-The intention is, by the end of the summer 2022, that new planning and assessment materials will have been trialled to assist with embedding knowledge and key skills in the minds of all pupils, to enhance our focus of “knowing is remembering more” Should this be successful; the new scheme will be rolled out across the autumn and spring terms.
+The intention is, by the end of the summer 2022, that new planning and assessment materials will have been trialled, to assist with embedding knowledge and key skills in the minds of all pupils, to enhance our focus of “knowing is remembering more” Should this be successful; the new scheme will be rolled out across the autumn and spring terms 2022,23.

 Health and Safety